jonas1307/mysql-fee-splitting/README.md

 username/password: dev
 ```

 > You can alternatively use [adminer](https://www.adminer.org/) to import the seed.sql file and manage the database.
-Adminer is already included on the docker-compose file in this repository.
+Adminer is already included in the docker-compose file in this repository.
 Navigate to http://localhost:8080 using your browser and connect using the same settings provided above.

-Run the script contained at ```seed.sql```
+Run the script contained in ```seed.sql``` file

 The file ```queries.sql``` contains the queries I've written so far.

 ## License
-This project is licenced under [MIT](https://choosealicense.com/licenses/mit/) terms.
+This project is licensed under [MIT](https://choosealicense.com/licenses/mit/) terms.